When you think of the term “building your brand”, what comes to mind?

 How can you foster a community around your brand?

 Leave comments on your customer’s profiles, respond back to people’s replies on your own account, and write genuine feedback to the people you admire and want to work with.
-These small acts of services can have a big impact!
+These small acts of service can have a big impact!

 Related post: Why Branding Your Social Media Graphics Matter & How It Can Bring You More Business